KDFlow: A User-Friendly and Efficient Knowledge Distillation Framework for Large Language Models: Experiments

 \section{Experiments}

-In this section, we comprehensively evaluate the KDFlow framework from the following three perspectives: (1) \textbf{Loss Correctness:} We validate the loss correctness of KDFlow by recording and analyzing its loss curves against the one from the standard FSDP baseline.
+In this section, we comprehensively evaluate the KDFlow framework from the following three perspectives: (1) \textbf{Loss Correctness:} We validate the loss correctness of KDFlow by recording and analyzing its loss curves against those of the standard FSDP baseline.
 (2) \textbf{KD Performance:} We compare the knowledge distillation performance of KDFlow with that of baseline frameworks on a representative downstream task.
 (3) \textbf{Training Efficiency:} We test the training speed of KDFlow and existing frameworks across multiple teacher-student setups to show the efficiency of KDFlow.